-What do you make of it, if you learn more about Eisenach, Thuringia in Germany the conveniant way?
-One mouse click, and you are able to watch sights from Eisenach, you hear about Eisenach and you will enjoy nice music - music of Johann Sebastian Bach, but from other artists too.
+What do you make of it, if you learn more about Eisenach, Thuringia in Germany the convenient way?
+One mouse click and you are able to watch sights from Eisenach, you hear about Eisenach and you will enjoy nice music ... the music of Johann Sebastian Bach, but from other artists too.
 The video about Eisenach is the first of four: Please click here.

-There is a second video: it's one of Johann Sebastian Bach's immortial music works plus what you see ist ... - one after the other - dreamlike photos of the Bach City of Eisenach.
+There is a second video: it's one of Johann Sebastian Bach's immortal music works plus what you see is – one after the other – dreamlike photos of the Bach city of Eisenach.
 Just watch nice photos, plus listen to one of the super works of Bach: an offer for the connoisseurs among you.

 Plus, there is a third video, which matches Eisenach perfectly.
-Because in Eisenach the Bachhaus and the Bach Museum is located.
-This third video is an ultra short, but exciting information about both institutions.
+Because in Eisenach the Bach House and the Bach Museum is located.
+This third video is an ultra-short, but exciting information about both institutions.